lemariva/uPyEINK/README.md

 and then deploying the firmware again.
 This is needed, if you were using the ESP32 with arduino's code.

 ## Acknowledgement
+I took code and ideas from following repos and wikis:
 * [A MicroPython implementation for a smaller display](https://kapusta.cc/2018/03/31/epd/)
 * [Database implementation and HTML/CSS designs](https://github.com/pfalcon/notes-pico)
 * [LUT and some code](https://github.com/mcauser/micropython-waveshare-epaper)